 Sexual Misconduct - Sexual penetration or touching of a person's intimate parts.
 Intimate parts are defined as the breast, buttock, inner thigh, and groin or genital area.
 Contact Authorities-10-day suspension and referral for immediate expulsion.
 Notification to Child Protective Services if appropriate.
-Peddling - To engage in the unlawful sale of goods or services; carrying goods from place to place for resale with or without a permit or license.
-Up to 3 days out of school suspension Dress Code Violation - Out of compliance with proper New Standard uniform defined in the Student Code of Conduct Please refer to The New Standard DressCode Policy.
+Level 3 (10-20 pts.)
+Peddling - To engage in the unlawful sale of goods or services; carrying goods from place to place for resale without a permit or license. • Up to 3 days out of school suspension Level 2 (5-10 pts.)
+Dress Code Violation - Out of compliance with proper New Standard uniform defined in the Student Code of Conduct Please refer to The New Standard DressCode Policy.
+Level 1 (1-5 pts.)